 It’s highly likely that you’re already familiar with the physical hangover symptoms, like nausea, headaches, and sensitivity to light.
 But, a hangover can also have psychological symptoms as well, particularly anxiety feelings.
 The phenomenon occurs frequently and is known as hangover anxiety or, “hangxiety.”

 Hangover anxiety is a relatively new concept, and researchers have not yet discovered the exact cause.
 However, some theories have come up, including:

 A lot of people take alcohol to overcome their social anxiety.
 A drink or two helps one to relax and alleviate feelings of nervousness or anxiousness before a social occasion.
 However, as the alcoholic effects start to wear off, the feelings of shyness or anxiety tend to come back.
 Physical symptoms of a hangover may compound the emotional distress and cause a person to feel worse.

 2. Alcohol Detoxification

-Regardless of the amount of drinks you take, your body will eventually need to eliminate alcohol from your system.
-The detox period can take a maximum of eight hours, during which you may feel anxious, jittery or restless.
+Regardless of the number of drinks you take, your body will eventually need to eliminate alcohol from your system.
+The detox period can take a maximum of eight hours, during which you may feel anxious, jittery, or restless.